+Grothendieck spent the years 1953-55 at the University of São Paulo and then he spent the following year at the University of Kansas.
+However it was during this period that his research interests changed and they moved towards topology and geometry.
 In fact during this period Grothendieck had been supported by the Centre National de la Recherche Scientifique, the support beginning in 1950.
 After leaving Kansas in 1956 he therefore returned to the Centre National de la Recherche Scientifique.
-However in 1959 he was offered a chair in the newly formed Institut des Hautes Études Scientifiques which he accepted.
+Around this time, he became one of the Bourbaki group of mathematicians which included André Weil, Henri Cartan and Jean Dieudonné.
+However in 1959 he was offered a research position in the newly formed Institut des Hautes Études Scientifiques which he accepted.
 In the next period in Grothendieck's career is described as follows:-

 It is no exaggeration to speak of Grothendieck's years 1959-70 at the IHES as a 'Golden Age', during which a whole new school of mathematics flourished under Grothendieck's charismatic leadership.
 Grothendieck's Séminaire de Géométrie Algébrique established the IHES as a world centre of algebraic geometry, and him as its driving force.

 During this period Grothendieck's work provided unifying themes in geometry, number theory, topology and complex analysis.
 He introduced the theory of schemes in the 1960s which allowed certain of Weil's number theory conjectures to be solved.
 He worked on the theory of topoi which are highly relevant to mathematical logic.
 He gave an algebraic proof of the Riemann-Roch theorem.
 He provided an algebraic definition of the fundamental group of a curve.